ninscope/Hardware/README.md

 We recommend using a laptop with SSD drive for respectively mobility and optimal disk write speeds.
 Despite this we have tested operating NINscope on a variety of systems including a MacBook Pro laptop running MacOS Mojave (R2015, i7, SSD), Mac Mini running MacOS High Sierra (R2014, i5, 5400 rpm HD), Dell PC Z240 running Windows 7(i7, NVMe SSD Samsung MZVLW256), a NUC7i5BNH running Windows 10 (i5, SSD Crucial MX500), a Linux Workstation running Ubuntu 18.04 (Intel Xeon, SSD) and a Dell PC OptiPlex 3050 SFF running Ubuntu 18.04 (i5, SSD).

 ### Interfacing to a PC

 :warning:  A USB 3.0 port (on some PCs indicated by SS, SuperSpeed USB) is required to connect the modified UCLA DAQ (v3.2) to a PC, otherwise NINscope will not be recognized during installation.

+### WebCams for behavioral monitoring

+UVC-compliant USB webcams are supported.
+We have successfully tested Logitech webcams inlcuding the C920 HD pro cam.
+PS3 Eye webcams are currently not supported as they are not UVC-compliant.

 ### Note about setting the excitation LED current